-The memories you share with someone you’ve known your whole life threaten to become nothing but private secrets when that person gets ill and eventually dies. that’s a deeply lonely feeling.
+The memories you share with someone you’ve known your whole life threaten to become JUST secrets TRAPPED INSIDE OF YOU when that person gets ill and eventually dies.
+IT’S a deeply lonely feeling.

 i hold my dad’s hand and it lacks the authority it once had.
 The command.
 It is soft, the fingers tapered, the veins pronounced. it’s cool to the touch and i hold it with my stronger grip, tentatively feeling for signs that it is weaker than the last time. that he may be slipping further away from me as we speak. i grasp it and am as grateful as anyone has ever been about anything that i have this one more moment.